Would you like an early discharge from probation?

 Other Factors To Consider Regarding a Motion for Early Termination of Probation

-Unless the defendant has served a significant portion of their probation term, the filing of the motion may be premature.
-Additionally, it is important to demonstrate to the court how the probation has impacted the defendant.
-An experienced, aggressive criminal defense attorney will be able to advise you on whether a Motion for Early Termination of Probation is appropriate and timely.
+Unless the defendant has served a significant portion of their probation term, filing a Motion for Early Termination of Probation might be premature.
+Additionally, it is essential to demonstrate to the court how the probation has impacted the defendant.
+An experienced, aggressive criminal defense attorney can advise whether a Motion for Early Termination of Probation is appropriate and timely.

 Many individuals experience problems such as loss of employment positions or job advancements, inability to pass background checks successfully, restrictions on travel, loss of benefits, and otherwise, as a result of being on “active probation status.”
 These types of issues can also be taken into consideration at the time of the hearing.

 Consult with an experienced, effective criminal defense attorney today to determine whether or not you are eligible to have your probation terminated early.
-If you would like to have an attorney, who has extensive experience in filing and winning motions to terminate probation, promptly contact you, please call the criminal lawyers with LEWIS & DICKSTEIN, P.L.L.C. who are not afraid to win!
+If you would like to have an attorney with extensive experience in filing and winning motions to terminate probation promptly contact you, call the criminal lawyers with LEWIS & DICKSTEIN, P.L.L.C., who are not afraid to win!

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.